simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 Performance considerations
 --------------------------

-Using Dask for parallel processing enables gediDB to scale efficiently, particularly when working with large datasets.
+Using parallel engines (e.g., Dask) for parallel processing enables gediDB to scale efficiently, particularly when working with large datasets.
 However, ensure that your system has sufficient memory for handling multiple workers and large `.h5` files.
-Adjust the `n_workers` parameter as needed to match your system’s capabilities.